franciscojavierarceo/franciscojavierarceo.github.io/content/posts/function-approximation/function-approximation.md

 ![A scatter plot!](income_age_mars.jpeg)
 <p align="center" style="padding:0"><i>A Scatter Plot of Age and Income using Function Approximation</i></p>

-And here's the code to generate it
+And here's the R code to generate it.

 ```R
 library(earth)